Initiatives for Preventing Pollution

 Reduction of VOC Emissions

-Astellas sets voluntary numerical targets for reducing the amount of volatile organic compounds (VOCs) that are emitted accompanying the use of solvents in production and research activities, and makes efforts to reduce emissions.
+Astellas sets voluntary numerical targets for reducing the amount of volatile organic compounds (VOCs) that are emitted accompanying the use of solvents in production and research activities and makes efforts to reduce emissions.
 Moreover, as a measure to prevent environmental pollution by chemical substances as well as occupational illnesses, we are taking steps to minimize the impact of our business operations on our employees, local communities, and the environment, such as development of new manufacturing processes that do not use highly hazardous chemical substances.

 Reduction of NOx Emissions

 To reduce the emission of NOx into the atmosphere, Astellas has installed boilers that use gaseous fuels (city gas, LNG, and LPG).
 The NOx emissions from all business facilities in Japan are as shown in the table below.
-The NOx emissions from non-Japanese production facilities in fiscal 2022 amounted to 6 tons.
+The NOx emissions from non-Japanese production facilities in fiscal 2023 amounted to 8 tons.

 Changes in Emissions Volume